Why Church Matters: Cowley Magazine - Spring 2020

 Br.
 Curtis Almquist opens the door to the transformative holiness of beauty (and the beauty of holiness).

-“We are each a word and a Wong of God.”
+“We are each a word and a Song of God.”

 Br.
 Sean Glenn celebrates the power of sound and song to turn our hearts to their source.